 Then we have the Cybermen.
 There have been many different versions over the years, but all of them began as human beings who were desperate to survive at any cost, and went about this by replacing various body parts with cybernetic alternatives until they became completely ‘robot.’
 Cybermen also alter their own brains to remove any emotions, as emotions are considered to be a weakness.
 Worse, Cybermen have decided that it’s illogical to be anything other than ‘cyber-form,’ and have made it their mission to convert the rest of humanity into creatures like themselves.

-Finally we have the Weeping Angels – quantum-locked assassins from the dawn of time, and one of the great creations of modern Doctor Who.
-They look like innocent stone statues when you look at them, but only when you look at them; they literally turn to stone in the sight of another living being but become flesh and blood as soon as their victim so much as blinks.
-Impossibly fast, they live off the potential energy of their victims – literally consuming their unlived days.
+Finally we have the Weeping Angels: assassins from the dawn of time, and one of the greatest creations of modern Doctor Who.
+They look like innocent stone statues when you look at them, but only when you look at them; they literally turn to stone in the sight of other living beings, but they become flesh and blood as soon as their victims so much as blink.
+Impossibly fast, they live off the potential energy of their victims, literally consuming their unlived days.

 Where should you start with Doctor Who?

-Doctor Who is famed as the show that can do anything and go anywhere.
-There’s been an incredible range of stories down the years, so here’s just a brief selection to get you started (given in chronological order.)
+Doctor Who is celebrated as the show that can do anything and go anywhere.
+There has been an incredible range of stories down the years, so here’s just a brief selection to get you started (given in chronological order.)

 An Unearthly Child – the very first story, introducing William Hartnell as the First Doctor.
 It tells the story of two schoolteachers Ian and Barbara as they investigate their strange student Susan and get whisked away to the Stone Age.